 This excerpt is part of Entrepreneur.com's Second-Quarter Startup Kit which explores the fundamentals of starting up in a wide range of industries.

-In Start Your Own Event Planning Business, the staff at Entrepreneur Press and writer Cheryl Kimball explain how you can get started in the event planning industry, whether you want to work part- or full-time planning anything from a first-birthday party, bar mitzvah or wedding to political fundraisers and product launches.
+In Start Your Own Event Planning Business, the staff of Entrepreneur Media Inc. and writer Cheryl Kimball explain how you can get started in the event planning industry, whether you want to work part- or full-time planning anything from a first-birthday party, bar mitzvah or wedding to political fundraisers and product launches.
 In this edited excerpt, the authors discusses eight different ways you can promote your event planning business to the right audiences.

 As you develop your event planning business, it's important to market in order to grow your client base.
 Following are eight ideas for advertising and promoting your event planning business:

-Print advertising covers a broad range, from a free--or inexpensive--Yellow Pages advertisement to an ad in a glossy national publication costing tens of thousands of dollars.
+Advertising.
+Print advertising covers a broad range, from a free—or inexpensive—Yellow Pages advertisement to an ad in a glossy national publication costing tens of thousands of dollars.
 Most planners agree that an ad in the Yellow Pages makes good business sense.
-A line advertisement, simply listing your business name, is often provided free of charge when you connect your phone.
+A line advertisement, simply listing your business name, is often provided free of charge when you connect your phone (if you have a landline).
 You can also opt for a display advertisement -- the bigger, bordered ads in the Yellow Pages -- but there's a charge for these.

 Include the name of your business, contact information (e-mail, phone and website address, for instance), your name, specialization, your logo, and some testimonials from past clients.
 Always carry business cards.
 You never know when you'll run into a potential client.
 Ask vendors with whom you work (florists, caterers and photographers, for instance) if you can leave a stack of business cards in their places of business.